hyperledger/fabric/docs/source/enable_cc_lifecycle.md

 Then, follow the steps at [Step 3: Re-encode and submit the config](./config_update.html#step-3-re-encode-and-submit-the-config).

-#### Edit the application channels
+### Edit the application channels

 After all of the application channels have been [updated to include V2_0 capabilities](./upgrade_to_newest_version.html#capabilities), endorsement policies for the new chaincode lifecycle must be added to each channel.

-You can set the same environment you set when updating the peer organizations.
+You can set the same environment variables you set when updating the peer organizations.
 Note that in this case you will not be updating the configuration of an org in the configuration, so the `ORGNAME` variable will not be used.

 Once you have set the environment variables, navigate to [Step 1: Pull and translate the config](./config_update.html#step-1-pull-and-translate-the-config).